-My Preliminary Budget recommends the first steps to fiscal sustainability.
-In an effort to stem expenditure growth and identify additional revenues, this budget will:
+The Adopted Budget takes the first step to fiscal sustainability.
+In an effort to stem expenditure growth and identify additional revenues, this budget:

-- change the city's current health plans and work with represented and non-represented employees to implement those changes.
-The changes in plan design and health plan offerings that are implemented in this biennium will result in up to \$500,000 savings over time. - increase the city property tax by one percent for both 2019 and 2020.
+- changes the city's current health plans and work with represented and non-represented employees to implement those changes.
+The changes in plan design and health plan design and health plan offerings that are implemented in this biennium will result in up to \$500,000 savings over time. - increases the city property tax by one percent for both 2019 and 2020.
 A one-percent increase in property taxes is \$9.50 annually for a median property owner of \$791,000 assessed value.
-While this increase in the city's most stable revenue source does not match the rate of inflation (on average three percent) anticipated over the biennium, it does help provide needed services to the community.
+While this increase in the city's most stable revenue source does not

-• propose a fire inspection fee to cover the cost of providing fire inspections.
+- match the rate of inflation (on average three percent) anticipated over the biennium, it does help provide needed services to the community. - Includes a fire inspection fee to cover the cost of providing fire inspections.
 Maintaining a two-year inspection cycle allows the city to obtain favorable fire insurance ratings, which in turn can lead to lower insurance rates for business and commercial enterprises.
-Consistent with other cost-recovery objectives for similar code inspections, an inspection fee will ensure that the entities that benefit from the service are covering the cost of the service.
+Consistent with other cost-recover objectives for similar code inspections, an inspection fee will ensure that the entities that benefit from the service are covering the cost of the service.
 The rates are reasonable and consistent with what other jurisdictions charge for similar services.

-Challenges Ahead
+Challenges Ahead: